 You need different skills to become a good nail technician.
-Not all these skills relate to nails but will help you comfortably adjust to a salon environment and make your clients comfortable during their sessions.
+Not all of these skills relate to nails.
+Still, they will help you comfortably adjust to a salon environment and make your clients comfortable during their sessions.

 Here are the skills you need to start a nail technician career:

 Good understanding of colours, textures, patterns, and shapes

 Knowledge of existing and new nail products and their ingredients, trends, and techniques

 Time management (schedule appointments to avoid wait times)